AcceleratorFramew0rk/starterkit/scripts/README.md

 # Deployment - For NEW deployment only.

-- Edit the input.yaml file with the required and optional parameters you collect in the checklist.xlsx
-- Edit the settings.yaml file to select which azure resources you want to deployed
+- ** IMPORTANT: Edit the settings.yaml file to select which azure resources you want to deploy

 - Execute the install script:
 ```bash